Jeffrey Herlings: 2023

-At round 5 in Agueda, Portugal; Herlings gained his 101st Grand Prix victory which put him on par with 10-time champion, Stefan Everts.
+At round 5 in Águeda, Portugal, Herlings gained his 101st Grand Prix victory which put him on par with 10-time champion Stefan Everts.
 The following round at Intu Xanadu, Spain; Herlings broke Stefan Everts record of 101 Grand Prix wins by winning his 102nd.

-During MXGP race 1 at round 9 in Germany, Herlings crashed and fractured his C5 vertebrae whilst battling for the lead.
+During MXGP race 1 at round 9 in Germany, Herlings crashed and fractured his C5 vertebrae while battling for the lead.
 This put an end to his championship aspirations for 2023.
 During practice at round 16 in Arnhem, Netherlands.
-Herlings fell and suffered a collarbone fracture, once again sidelining him for the foreseeable future.
+Herlings fell and suffered a collarbone fracture.

 2024

 For the first time since 2017, Herlings competed in every round and race of the MXGP World Championship.
 Herlings struggled through the first 5 rounds, finishing on the podium once.
-Round 5 to 20 saw Herlings finish on the podium 14 times, and collect wins at rounds 9, 12, 14 & 16.
+From round 5 to 20 Herlings finished on the podium 14 times, winning at rounds 9, 12, 14 & 16.
 Herlings placed a distant 3rd in the World Championship standings for 2024.

 He also captured the 2024 MX1 British and Dutch Motocross Championships.

 2025

 Jeffrey Herlings entered the 2025 MXGP season recovering from an off-season surgery on his right knee, having missed the early rounds of the championship.
-He subsequently delayed his season debut until Round 4 in Sardinia, where he rejoined the field.
+He delayed starting his season debut until Round 4 in Sardinia.

-Over the course of 2025, Herlings delivered several standout performances, reasserting his reputation as one of the sport’s elite riders.
-He collected overall wins at multiple Grands Prix, including Teutschenthal (Germany) where he posted a 2–1 moto result, earning his first GP victory of the season and his 108th career MXGP win.
+Herlings won his first GP of the season in Teutschenthal (Germany) where he posted a 2–1 moto result, his 108th career MXGP win.
 He also won the MXGP of Latvia with a 1–1 moto sweep.
 In Turkey (Afyon), he secured another overall victory with a 2–1 moto score.

-However, his campaign was not without interruptions.
-Herlings missed Round 13 (Finland) due to a broken collarbone, forcing him to sit out that Grand Prix.
-Despite the absence, he continued to collect strong moto finishes and podiums across other rounds.
+Herlings missed Round 13 (Finland) due to a broken collarbone.

-As the season advanced, Herlings remained a threat at many venues.
 In China he won both motos (1–1) to claim another GP victory.
 He recorded multiple Q-Heat wins, which contributed extra points in some rounds.

 By the end of the season, Herlings finished 5th overall in the 2025 MXGP standings, accumulating 608 points.
-He trailed champion Romain Febvre, runner-up Lucas Coenen, Glenn Coldenhoff, and Ruben Fernández in the final classification.

-While Herlings’ points total was strong given his late start and injury setback, he was unable to mount a consistent title challenge due to missed rounds and occasional finishes outside the top positions.